 The first time I moved overseas I simply drove across the border from southern California on down to Puerto Vallarta, Mexico.
 It was exciting, life changing, and it turns out … a really bad idea as a single, young 20 year old girl.
 From there it was Barcelona, then Bangalore, Beijing, Hong Kong, and now I’m living in Kuala Lumpur.

-Almost half my life has been spent living as an expat and I can’t imagine a scenario where I could be happy living in the U.S. again.
+Almost half my life has been spent living as an expat and I can’t imagine a scenario where I could be happy living in the U.S. again, I’ve even planned that if I get the moving bug again I’ll start looking elsewhere like Egypt this time, I’ve had a look into various Egypt New Capital compounds here and there, from toying with the idea in my head I know going back to the USA won’t be right so it’s on to a new destination when I feel the need to.
 Expat life is (somehow) filled with more travel, it’s a life that feels inherently exotic in the right countries, and it’s as addictive as a drug I suppose.

 The #1 Happiness Factor

 Trust me when I say that I’ve lived most every conceivable work-life scenario out there.
-The biggest lesson I’ve learned in 20 years as an expat is that WHERE YOU LIVE contributes more to your happiness than the job you’re working.
-At one point I was earning over $160,000 a year but the city I was living in wasn’t a fit for me, I didn’t like the expat scene there, and it negatively impacted me.
+The biggest lesson I’ve learned in 20 years as an expat is that WHERE YOU LIVE contributes more to your happiness than the job you’re working – reasons why getting career advice by Destination Scanner or another group that knows their stuff when it comes to expat living is so important.
+As an example, at one point I was earning over $160,000 a year but the city I was living in wasn’t a fit for me, I didn’t like the expat scene there, and it negatively impacted me.
 The next country I lived in I was earning over 33% less salary but I loved the city so much that I was wildly happier.

 Unless you’re pushed abroad by your company and don’t really get a vote on where you’re going, choosing the right country for you is wildly important.
 In fact, in my opinion, it’s the #1 most important factor to your happiness as an expat.